Sauna in Germany

 The Current Job Market and Opportunities in Germany

-The enactment of the Skilled Worker Immigration Law, including a new jobseeker’s visa set to launch in March 2024 and relaxed visa requirements, underscores Germany’s commitment to attracting foreign talent to address the skilled worker shortage. [“]
+The adoption of Skilled Worker Immigration Law that includes a new job seeker’s visa set to launch by March 2024 and relaxed visa requirements reflects the country’s commitment towards attracting overseas talents to tackle skilled labour shortage [“].

 High-Demand Sectors and Future Job Trends